GravityPDF/gravity-pdf-documentation/docs/v5/developer-supported-html-and-css.md

 ## HTML Support

 Most HTML 4 and 5 tags are recognised and, to some extent, supported in mPDF – including nested tables.
-For the best results you should [follow the XHTML specification](http://www.w3.org/TR/xhtml1/) and create valid HTML when building your PDF templates.
+For the best results, you should [follow the XHTML specification](http://www.w3.org/TR/xhtml1/) and create valid HTML when building your PDF templates.
 A lot of display issues arise from a missing closing tag, or incorrectly nested HTML.

 Along with the standardised HTML tag support, there is also [custom HTML tags which mPDF introduced](http://mpdf.github.io/reference/html-control-tags/overview.html) to give you more control over your PDF.
 These include header and footers, page breaks, bookmarks, table of contents and annotations.
-One of the biggest quirks you'll need to get use to is that all HTML elements are hard coded as either `block` or `inline` elements and they cannot be changed using the CSS `display` property.
+One of the biggest quirks you'll need to get used to is that all HTML elements are hard coded as either `block` or `inline` elements and they cannot be changed using the CSS `display` property.

-For full details on supported HTML tags and attributes [we recommend you review the mPDF manual](http://mpdf.github.io/html-support/html-tags.html).
+For full details on supported HTML tags and attributes, [we recommend you review the mPDF manual](http://mpdf.github.io/html-support/html-tags.html).

 ## CSS Support

 CSS styles can be declared in an external stylesheet and included via `<link />` or `@media`, included inline using `<style></style>` tags or using the `style` attribute directly on a HTML element: `<div style="background: #EEE;">`.

 Because HTML elements are hard coded to `block` or `inline` only certain CSS can be applied to particular HTML.
-If you're creating a custom template we strongly recommend you review the mPDF manual [on supported CSS for each HTML element](http://mpdf.github.io/css-stylesheets/supported-css.html).
+If you're creating a custom template, we strongly recommend you review the mPDF manual [on supported CSS for each HTML element](http://mpdf.github.io/css-stylesheets/supported-css.html).

 The following CSS selectors can be used in mPDF.
 Lower styles and attributes in the list will override higher styles and attributes.